ayaanjamil/HelmetDetectionYOLOV5/README.md

 ```

-I made this Helmet Detection Model using YOLOv5 with a dataset I came across on Kaggle.
+I made this Helmet Detection Model using YOLOv5 with a dataset I came across on Kaggle, along with photos I took.

 ## Running it on normal traffic